- Take Action

 Bellwood Quarry is now the centerpiece of major infrastructure projects in and around Westside Park, which connects to the Beltline’s Westside Trail.
 Neighborhoods adjacent to the Beltline corridor are predominantly Black and lower-income, and experiencing “high pressure for gentrification” in a city that persistently ranks among the most inequitable in the United States.

 The Truth and Transformation Initiative is organizing an equity-focused, multi-stakeholder engagement effort to build a memorial about convict leasing at Atlanta’s newest and largest public green space, Westside Reservoir Park.
-Our goal is to create a collaboration across sectors that demands equity and mutual respect as a way to create transformation.
+Our goal is to create a collaboration across sectors that demands equity and mutual respect to create transformation.
 We will emphasize power-sharing and peership in this process.

 Sharing the truth about history has the power to influence community attitudes, discourse, and policy choices.

 No one person or organization can shape a process of truth and transformation for an entire community.
-A defining part of the Truth and Transformation initiative is bringing diverse stakeholders together as peers, sharing both authority and accountability.
+A defining part of the Truth and Transformation initiative is to bring diverse stakeholders together as peers, sharing both authority and accountability.
 This collaboration includes nonprofit organizations, educational systems, government entities, corporations, foundations, grassroots leaders, and universities.